Romanserrat/3D-calcium-counting/README.md

 ImageJ macro for 3D selection and measurement of calcium events

 This macro is based in 3D object counter and 3D viewer pluggins.
-For more info see:
+For more info about these pluggins see:

 S. Bolte & F. P. Cordelières, A guided tour into subcellular colocalization analysis in light microscopy, Journal of Microscopy, Volume 224, Issue 3: 213-232